SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I loved when Pinkie brought me here to show off how cool the pony version of her house was.*

-Sunset lets out a muffled laugh as she remembers her Pinkie try to eat the bakery itself.
+Sunset lets out a muffled laugh as she remembers her Pinkie trying to eat the bakery itself.

 A chill runs down her spine at the realization that she's here alone.

 She quickly goes upstairs and stands in front of Pinkie's bedroom door.

-With each knock on the door, a year falls from sunset's eyes.
+With each knock on the door, a tear falls from sunset's eyes.

 As no answer comes, she begins to lose faith.